Research Interests

 - Assistant Professor, Kent State University, Kent, Ohio, USA

-- Postdoctoral Researcher, Universidade Federal de Santa Catarina, Florianopolis, SC, Brasil
+- Researcher, Universidade Federal de Santa Catarina, Florianopolis, Brazil

 |